BetonQuest/BetonQuest/docs/Participate/Process/Code/Workflow.md

     You can use them to select a specific scope of tests that you want to run, after changed code of that scope.

     There is also a profile `Skip-Verification`, that will skip all verifications.
-    This is onöy used in the build pipeleine prevent suplicate executions of verifications.
+    It is only used in the build pipeline to skip verifications that were already done in earlier pipeline steps.

 ## Commit